Cray-HPE/docs-csm/operations/image_management/Build_an_Image_Using_IMS_REST_Service.md

-## Build an Image Using IMS REST Service
+# Build an Image Using IMS REST Service

 Create an image root from an IMS recipe.

 ### Prerequisites

 - The Cray command line interface \(CLI\) tool is initialized and configured on the system.
 - System management services \(SMS\) are running in a Kubernetes cluster on non-compute nodes \(NCN\) and include the following deployments:
     - `cray-ims`, the Image Management Service \(IMS\)
     - `cray-nexus`, the Nexus repository manager service
 - The NCN Certificate Authority \(CA\) public key has been properly installed into the CA cache for this system.
 - `kubectl` is installed locally and configured to point at the SMS Kubernetes cluster.
 - A Kiwi image recipe uploaded as a gzipped tar file and registered with IMS.
 See [Upload and Register an Image Recipe](Upload_and_Register_an_Image_Recipe.md).
 - A token providing Simple Storage Service \(S3\) credentials has been generated.

-### LIMITATIONS
+### Limitations

-The commands in this procedure must be run as the `root` user in this release.
+The commands in this procedure must be run as the `root` user.

+### Procedure

-### Prepare to Create the Image
+**Prepare to Create the Image**

 1. Check for an existing IMS public key `id`.